To Be the Best: Release

-The film originally aired in Britain on ITV in December 1991.
+The film originally aired in the United Kingdom on ITV in December 1991.
 In the United States, it aired on CBS in August 1992.

 The series was subsequently released on VHS on 10 July 1995 and on 24 February 2003 by Odyssey Video.
 The complete series was released and repackaged on DVD in the United Kingdom by Acorn Media UK on 8 September 2008.